WDI-SEA/react-development-course-materials/01-React Key Concepts/05-section-recap.md

 - Your virtual DOM is compared to the regular DOM, and only the element specified in `ReactDOM.render()` on the page updates.

 - JSX is a standard that React uses to represent HTML elements as XML tags.
-It looks like a template language, but is much more powerful.
+It looks like a template language but is much more powerful.
 Each JSX tag represents a React element, and a React class is composed of multiple elements.
 You express your visual user interface through nested JSX tags that can render additional components.
 JSX is not required for React, but it is incredibly useful.

-- JSX can look just like HTML, with `<h1>Hello world!</h1>`, but it can also get far more complicated.
+- JSX can look just like HTML, with `<h1>Hello, World!</h1>`, but it can also get far more complicated.

 </aside>

 ---

-*What are **Props**?
+*What Are **Props**?

   For example, your `App.js` could have: